hoser-io/hoser-docs/README.md

 # Hoser Documentation
-This repository contains Hoser documentation which is deployed to the [hoser-io.github.io](https://hoser-io.github.io/hoser-docs/) site.
+This repository contains Hoser documentation, which is deployed to the [hoser-io.github.io](https://hoser-io.github.io/hoser-docs/) site.

 ## Development
 This site leverages [Material for MkDocs](https://squidfunk.github.io/mkdocs-material).
-If you need to do work on this repository, install Material for MkDocs with `pip install mkdocs-material`.
+If you need to do work on this repository, install Material for MkDocs with `pip install mkdocs-material` or with `docker pull squidfunk/mkdocs-material`.

 Once installed, the basic commands are:

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.

+With docker (`mkdocs serve` is default command):

+    docker run --rm -it -v ${PWD}:/docs squidfunk/mkdocs-material new .

 GitHub Actions is used to automatically deploy to GitHub Pages on commits to master branch.